Sina247/Front-End-Roadmap/README.md

-# 🧭 Front End Roadmap : From Zero to God Level
+# 🧭 Frontend Roadmap : From Zero to God Level

-This roadmap is a **modern, structured path** to becoming a professional and God Level Front End Developer.
+This roadmap is a **modern, structured path** to becoming a professional and God Level Frontend Developer.
 It covers everything from basic web fundamentals to advanced frameworks, tools, performance optimization and modern web apps.

 ---